 People interacting with my drawings, videos, choreographies, and poetic texts often report experiencing a shift in consciousness, of how they make sense of the world and their place in it.
-This ‘glitch’ effect follows the invitation of the uncanny, rippling through the body, its intuitions, rhythms and repetitions.
+This ‘wobble’ effect follows the invitation of the uncanny, rippling through the body, its intuitions, rhythms and repetitions.
 New possibilities for perception emerge.

 In my studio practice I engage with the movements of Automatism, Gutai and Abstract Expressionism in approaching the process of ‘making’ as a form of physical work where free will and flow states are constantly at play.
 Through a compositional attention to dynamics, rhythms, and repetition I weave these impulses into outcomes.

 Inventing techniques for exploring consciousness, I propose embodied methods of sense-making through dance, performance, contemplation and Eastern meditation and somatic practices.
 This is both an alternative and often a playful subversion of the (Western) rationalist approach of the artificial intelligence researcher or neuroscientist, who strives to make sense by use of measure, predictability, usefulness and efficiency.

 My works unpack systems of control and how they impose norms that impact on identity, the sacred and a personal sense of value and of time.
 By attending to the sensorium, I reveal how such norms affect intimate realms of consciousness: their ability to allow, or obstruct the imagination, and the possibility of relations to other (nonhuman) entities and spaces becomes viscerally clear.